FAQ - Frequently Asked Questions (with answers)

 But if you do need channel information, Syoboi Calendar probably has what you're looking for.

 Why are older anime missing from LiveChart.me's database?
 (UPDATED Nov 1, 2018)

 When we launched in 2013 our focus was solely new anime.
 While new anime are still our primary focus, we are slowly adding older anime based on our registered users' library imports for the convenience of anyone who wishes to keep track of their anime on LiveChart.me.

 Why have all of my anime marks disappeared?

 When you mark anime without being logged in to a LiveChart.me account, all of your marks are stored locally in your browser.
 While this may be sufficient for some, your locally stored marks will not be accessible from other browsers and will be completely lost if your browser data is cleared.

-If you've recently created an account but aren't seeing the marks you made prior to registering, you will need to import your local marks to your account through the preferences page.
+If you've recently created an account but aren't seeing the marks you made prior to registering, you will need to import your local marks to your account through our library import page.

 Why can't I sign in?